fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 I found best result for RGB, HLS; HSV and YCrCb color space, histogram feature did not have a large impact.

 In a second round I trained the best color spaces for combinations of their color channels using hog only.
+To execute this call `python trainSvm.py task trainList2`.

 Only YCrCb showed a better result, when reducing the color channels.

 |Color space|Channels| Spatial | Histogram | HOG | Accuracy |